Skip to main content

 5 mentions Positive Neutral Negative

-The game is generally praised for its stable performance, especially on the Steam Deck, running smoothly with minimal issues.
-While some users note occasional minor glitches, these do not significantly impact the overall experience.
+The game is generally praised for its excellent stability and smooth performance, particularly on the Steam Deck.
+While some minor glitches and bugs are mentioned, they do not significantly impact the overall experience.

 • “10/10 absolute gem, also runs great on Steam Deck.”